Kleo-Karap/My_tattoo_chatbot/hw1/README.md

 **Annotation** <p>
 <p>RESTAURANTS-8K:Each training example is a dialog turn annotated with the slots requested by the system and character-based span indexing for all occurring values. </p>
 <p>DSTC8: Since the datasets are extracted from SGDD, the same annotation guidelines were followed: The annotations include the active intents and dialogue states for each user utterance and the system actions for every system utterance.
 They create synthetic implementations of a total of 45 services or APIs over these domains.
 Their simulator framework interacts with these services to generate dialogue outlines, which are a structured representation of dialogue semantics.
-We then used a crowd-sourcing procedure to paraphrase these outlines to natural language utterances.Their novel crowd-sourcing procedure preserves all annotations obtained from the simulator and does not require any
+They also use a crowd-sourcing procedure to paraphrase these outlines to natural language utterances.Their procedure preserves all annotations obtained from the simulator and does not require any
 extra annotations after dialogue collection.</p>

 **Format** <p>The datasets are stored in json files.